immense/Remotely/README.md

 	* More information: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/

 ## Remote Control Client Requirements
-* Windows: Only the latest version of Windows 10 is tested.
+* Windows: Only the latest version of Windows 11 is tested.
 Windows 7 and 8.1 should work, though performance will be reduced on Windows 7.
-	* Windows 2016/2019 should work as well, but isn't tested regularly.
+	* Windows 2019/2022 should work as well, but isn't tested regularly.
-* Linux: Only Ubuntu 18.04+ is tested.
+* Linux: Only the latest LTS version of Ubuntu is tested.
 * For the Ubuntu's "quick support" client, you must first install the following dependencies:
     * libx11-dev
 	* libxrandr-dev